Skip To Main Content

 The Manhasset Technology Program incorporates the project-based aspects of the Project Lead The Way curriculum.
 This curriculum brings 21st Century engineering principles to middle school students.

-K-6 Program
+K–6 Science & Health Program

-Manhasset’s K-6 science education centers on fundamental instruction in all areas of science using a variety of hands-on activities and student centered learning.
+Manhasset’s K–6 science education centers on fundamental instruction in all areas of science using a variety of hands-on activities and student-centered learning.
 Students are introduced to a wide range of topics including matter, energy & motion, light & sound, astronomy, plants & animals, ecology, simple machines, and weather.
-They gain a foundation of knowledge in the physical, life, earth & space sciences.
-This foundation prepares them to explore these topics in greater detail and at a higher level of rigor in the secondary school.

-Grades 7-12
+Grades 7–12 Science Program

 7-12 Technology curriculum